biaslab/ForneyLab.jl/doc/src/nodes.rst

 Message calculation rules
 -------------------------

 A factor node captures a specific *node function*, which involves the variables that are represented by the connected edges.
-The :class:`AdditionNode` for example captures the addition function ``out = in1 + in2``.
+The :class:`AdditionNode` for example captures the addition function: ``f(in1,in2,out) = δ(in1+in2-out)``.
 When running a message passing algorithm on a :class:`FactorGraph`, the node function specifies how the outbound messages are calculated from the inbound messages.
 An outbound message is calculated according to a *message calculation rule*.
 Message calculation rules are implemented for specific nodes and message types using multiple dispatch.

 ForneyLab supports the following message calculation rules: